jireh-father/irelia/README.md

 # review site
-It is a review site that recorded a match between learned AIs with dataset, and it is the first version that learns using Q-table learning using dynamic state.
+It is a review site that recorded a match between learned AIs with dataset, and it is the first version that use Q-table learning(dynamic state list).

-it is not an algorithm of alpha high zero.
+It is not an algorithm of alpha high zero.

 http://irelia.hovits.com/web/review.html